Nights on Broadway: Recording

 Recording this track started on 20 January 1975 and continued on 30 January, when they started to record songs for the album: "Jive Talkin'" (finished 2 February), "Songbird", "Fanny (Be Tender with My Love)" (finished 19 February), "All This Making Love" and "Edge of the Universe".

 Producer Arif Mardin asked if one of the Bee Gees members could do some screaming during the main chorus to make the song more exciting.
 In response, Barry Gibb began singing higher and higher, eventually singing it in a falsetto that was unexpectedly powerful.
-He had never known he had such an ability and Barry's falsetto became a trademark of the Bee Gees, although Maurice had been harmonizing in falsetto for years.
+He had never known he had such an ability and Barry's falsetto became a trademark of the Bee Gees.
 Barry recalled in a May 2001 interview with Mojo magazine: "Arif said to me, 'Can you scream?'
 I said, 'under certain circumstances'.
 He said, 'Can you scream in tune?'
 I said, 'well, I'll try' ".

 Barry Gibb talked about "Nights on Broadway" on The Larry King Show on 2 February 2002:

-"It came to me in a dream, there was a request by Arif Mardin, who was like an uncle to us, he was a great record producer during the song 'Nights On Broadway,' for the Main Course album, which is previous to the 'Fever' syndrome.
+"It came to me in a dream, there was a request by Arif Mardin, who was like an uncle to us, he was a great record producer during the song 'Nights on Broadway,' for the Main Course album, which is previous to the 'Fever' syndrome.
 And he said, 'Can any of you scream, scream in falsetto.'
 So, you know, give us an ad lib or a scream at the end.
-So from screaming, it turned into things like blaming it all."
+So from screaming, it turned into things like 'blamin' it all'."